 “The growth that Burgess Marine has enjoyed has come from a dual strategy of targeted organic growth and M&A activity.
 I have led five acquisition processes from ‘cradle to grave’, including operational integration, and successfully completed one management buyout.

-“Burgess Marine works internationally across three principle sectors; commercial marine, defence and superyachts.
+“Burgess Marine works internationally across three principal sectors; commercial marine, defence and superyachts.
 We’ve specific experience in the Middle East, both the fast ferry sector and the defence sector.

-Q. What proportion of your business is ship repair and what proportion other work?
+Q. What proportion of your business is ship repair and what proportion is other work?

 Meercat Workboats specialises in building highly versatile shallow draft workboats up to 22m in length; we’ve invested heavily in a new site in Hythe on Southampton Water, and thankfully the business is growing nicely into the footprint.
 We’ve signed three new orders this year, and we’ve extended the project range significantly.